 To request a quote or find out more about the services we offer, please call +1 310-832-2300 or send us an email.

 Or use our contact form.

-We are excited to announce the hiring of Jeric Santos, Project Manager, at EDI Consutlants, Inc. Her extensive consulting expertise makes her an excellent addition to our team.
+We are excited to announce the hiring of Moorea Henn, Environmental Scientist, at EDI Consutlants, Inc. A recent graduate of UCLA, her knowledge and expertise in GIS, environmental data managment and evaluation makes her an excellent addition to our team.